sanjana990/customer-support-copilot/API_DOCUMENTATION.md

 ### 1. RAG Query
 **POST** `/api/rag/query`

 Submit a customer query and receive an AI-powered response with classification reasoning and intelligent citations.
+Enhanced with improved content extraction for detailed SDK documentation.

 #### Request Body
 ```json